zxue/upgrade-ibm-maximo-to-mas-on-vsphere/README.md

 ### Network slowness issue

-For unknown reasons MAS Manage activation takes a long time and does not complete as expected.
+For reasons initially unknown to us, MAS Manage activation takes a long time and does not complete as expected.
 On the MAS admin portal, we see errors with DeploymentCR or "Deployment Ready".
 On the OpenShift admin portal, we see errors with the  masdev-manage-maxinst pod in the MAS Manage instance namespace.

 We notice "Oslc servlet....
 Server did not start yet.
 Will wait 30 sec." in the log.
 Upon further investigation, we discover that the query that fetches records from the maxattribute table, `select * from maximo.maxattribute`, takes longer time than expected.